-Findings from the current study make a significant contribution to the literature for a number of reasons.
-First, to the best of the authors’ knowledge, this study is the one of the very few to expand the DTS literature beyond domiciled populations dysregulation [22].
-Second, findings further underline the importance of examining how DT subscales relate to ?? variables.
+To the best of the authors’ knowledge, this study is the one of the first to expand the DTS literature beyond domiciled populations [22].
+Findings further underline the importance of examining how DT subscales relate to ?? variables.
 Notably, while the direction of association was mostly consistent, there were differential strengths of relationship among DT subscales across domains of psychosocial functioning and suggests that a global DT measure is insufficient.
 Third, we were able to determine that these associations were incremental, even after adjusting for age, sex, race/ethnicity, education levels and current length of homelessness.

-While this study contained many strengths, there were several limitations.
+While this study has many strengths, there were several limitations.
 First, this study was cross-sectional.
 While the cross-sectional design allowed us to identify relationships between variables, no claims of causal relationships can be made.
 Future research should collect longitudinal data to overcome limitations of causal inference, as well as understand whether these associations change over time.
 Second, the study took place in one shelter in a Southwestern city.
 This may limit the generalizability of study findings.
 Third, this study used a convenience sample, which could have resulted in underrepresentation from some groups of adults experiencing homelessness.
 For instance, homeless adults who avoid or do not obtain services from homeless shelters.

 Conclusion.